-Rising from the heavy flood crisis in 1998 responsible for tremendous losses, Chishui located in the remote and mountainous northwest of Guizhou Province, is the target of the largest ecological conservation and land restoration program (Yangtze River Shelter Forest Program) in China.
+One beneficiary area was Chishui, a municipality located in a remote and mountainous part of Guizhou Province.
 With the support of sustained government efforts, this region has an ocean of bamboo resources now.
 From protecting the soil and supporting climate change mitigation, the extraordinary bamboo has also helped the people of this region carve out economic opportunities.
-Dotted with a myriad range of enterprises that utilize bamboo for making a diverse range of products, bamboo has become an integral part of the lives of the people in Chishui.
-Closely intertwined with everyday life, bamboo has also helped boost the eco-tourism sector in this region.
+Dotted with a myriad range of enterprises that utilize bamboo for making a diverse range of products, bamboo has led to an improvement in lives and livelihoods in the area.

 There are a many small and medium enterprises that create a particular bamboo product in Chishui.
 Focusing on creating bamboo flooring the Xinjin Bamboo flooring enterprise run by Mr. Yao Lianshu also develops a number of other products using round pole bamboo like dustbins and flower pots.
 Aiming primarily at the domestic market this enterprise is supported by a number of bamboo farmers within this region who supply the raw material for the products.
 The most popular items created by this unit are bamboo based school desks and toilet seat lids.
 Mr. Yao Lianshu said, “As we began to diversify our product line we decided to include bamboo toilet lids to our product mix.
 Much to our surprise, it was flying off the shelves as soon we launched it.”